n12code/n12code/README.md

 ## Hi there 👋

-# Nathan Bodin

-I'm 19, a student at 42 Lyon in France.
+I'm Nathan, 19, a student at 42 Lyon in France.
 I'm learning to build reasoning systems.

 Currently exploring neural reasoning, distributed systems, algorithms, and decision-making mathematics.